FunGeST/pyRNA/README.md

 # pyRNA

-pyRNA is a small librairy aimed to transform pysam files into pandas dataframe.
-It was built while validating predicted splice variants using paired RNA-seq data.
-You can find the article here : https://doi.org/10.1101/2022.10.14.512264.
+pyRNA library allows to mine RNA-seq data in Python.
+Technically, it converts pysam files into pandas dataframe, allowing easy downstream analyses of RNA sequences, for example to detect sequence variants.
+PyRNA was used to validate mutations predicted to alter splicing using paired RNA-seq data, as detailed in this article: https://doi.org/10.1101/2022.10.14.512264.

 It can either :